hyssostech/sketch-thru-plan-sdk-js/samples/gmaps/README.md

 ## Prerequisites
 * Sketch-thru-Plan (STP) Engine (v5.1.3+) running on an accessible server
 * A Google Maps [API key](https://developers.google.com/maps/documentation/javascript/get-api-key)
-* Optional: a subscription key for Microsoft's Azure [Speech service](https://docs.microsoft.com/azure/cognitive-services/speech-service/get-started)
+* A subscription key for Microsoft's Azure [Speech service](https://docs.microsoft.com/azure/cognitive-services/speech-service/get-started)
 * A PC or Mac with a working microphone

 ## References to the STP SDK